rockspoon/structure-poc/docs/project-structure.md

     ViewExt.kt
     DrawableExt.kt

-Multiple extension targeting similar Classes should be named with a meaningful class name if not parent class exist and end in Ext:
+Multiple extension targeting similar Classes should be named with a meaningful class name if not parent class exist and also end in Ext:

     NetworkExt.kt
     CompatExt.kt

 Be aware that many extensions were created in the androidx.core:core-ktx library.
-Any redundant extension should be deprecated indicating the replacement.
+Any redundant extension should be deprecated indicating the replacement with `@ReplaceWith()` annotation so the IDE help with the replacement.

 ## Methods

-Methods should be named with camelCase.
+Methods should be named with `camelCase`.

-Test methods should be named with camelCase and snake_case to separate condition, target, and result of the test:
+Test methods should be named with `camelCase` and `snake_case` to separate condition, target, and result of the test:

     whenSomeCondition_target_shouldResultInSomething()